In 2010 what we did changed the way the Lodge moved forward

 - Any new enquiries would be initially vetted in our usual way.

-- We would then meet with and introduce any such prospective candidate to a Lodge that is failing.
+- We would then meet with and introduce any such prospective candidate to a Lodge that is in need of raising their numbers.

 - We would support the candidate by attending the donor Lodge as guests where ever possible thus keeping contact with the candidate through his Masonic career.